valkey-io/valkey-doc/topics/modules-api-ref.md

 **Available since:** 5.0.0

 Populate the specified info for the node having as ID the specified 'id', then returns `VALKEYMODULE_OK`.
-Otherwise if the format of node ID is invalid or the node ID does not exist from the POV of this local node, `VALKEYMODULE_ERR` is returned.
+Otherwise, if the format of node ID is invalid or the node ID does not exist from the POV of this local node, `VALKEYMODULE_ERR` is returned.